yomantosa/NTIN043-FFSE/Assignments/Maude - Autonomous Car/Maude - Autonomus Car.md

-### Task 1: Create algebraic specification of a control system for autonomous cars.
+### Task 1: Create algebraic specification of a control system for autonomous cars

 ```
 fmod CORE-TYPES is
   protecting STRING .